-The designated Careers Lead for Chorlton High School is Ms Galbraith.
+The designated Careers Lead for Chorlton High School is Ms. L. Galbraith.

 Chorlton High School is committed to providing quality and impartial careers education, information and guidance ensuring students are able to make informed and aspirational choices about their future routes.
 At the core of all the careers work is the belief that quality CEIAG has a positive effect on student engagement, attitudes and outcomes.